 - Seeing ‘Eye to Eye’ with N95 Rules: As hospitals resumed elective surgeries, medical vendors faced stricter re-entry requirements.
 That included Ivantis, a provider of minimally invasive glaucoma solutions.
 Ivantis surgical specialists needed to don N95s and face shields, per hospital and industry guidance.
 To clear specialists and field staff for hospital and OR entry, Ivantis turned to Mobile Health for respirator fit testing.
 Mobile Health RFTs enabled the vital in-person connection between surgical specialists and surgeons, said Todd Abraham, Ivantis VP of Operations, and Chief Compliance Officer.

 - Supporting Hospital Support Staff: Often unseen but equally vital to hospital operations are its dedicated support workers: food service, sanitation, security, housekeeping, maintenance.
 When COVID-19 hit, an N95 mask became part of their hospital uniforms.
-Consequently, in New York, they were among 15,000+ frontline and essential workers fit-tested by Mobile Health.
+Consequently, in New York, they were among tens of thousands of frontline and essential workers fit-tested by Mobile Health.

 RFTs Where and When You Need Them

-Whether your employees are new N95 wearers or veteran users, Mobile Health customizes Respirator Fit Test solutions for businesses of every size.
-These range from individual RFT appointments at any of 2,700+ Mobile Health locations to onsite RFT events.
+Whether your employees are new N95 wearers or veteran users, Mobile Health customizes respirator fit test solutions for businesses of every size.
+These range from individual RFT appointments at any of 6,500+ Mobile Health locations to on-site RFT events.
 For smaller businesses, FIT KIT provides an all-in-one RFT solution using Mobile Health supplies, training, and support.

 Contact Mobile Health today and we’ll devise a fit-testing strategy to protect your staff and keep you in compliance.